German Airways

-German Airways Fluggesellschaft GmbH, operating as German Airways and formerly named Luftfahrtgesellschaft Walter or LGW for short, was a German regional airline headquartered in Düsseldorf.
+German Airways Fluggesellschaft GmbH, operating as German Airways and formerly named Luftfahrtgesellschaft Walter or LGW for short, was a German regional airline headquartered in Cologne.

 Originally LGW was an independent provider of scheduled and chartered low-volume passenger flights.
 After years of cooperation with Air Berlin, it eventually became a subsidiary of Air Berlin in 2017.
 After the collapse of Air Berlin it was purchased by Lufthansa in October 2017 and became a unit of the group's low-cost carrier Eurowings.
 Zeitfracht Group completed the purchase of LGW from Lufthansa on 1 April 2019 and renamed it in early 2020.
 The contract with Eurowings was terminated in April 2020 and LGW filed for insolvency.

+Its former sister company German Regional Airlines continues to operate using the German Airways brand.

 History

 Independent company

 Luftfahrtgesellschaft Walter was founded in 1980 by Bernd Walter, the owner of a flying school at Dortmund Airport.
 Initially, LGW offered on-demand charter and air taxi services.
 During the 1990s, the airline grew a network of scheduled domestic flights.
 At that time, it had 25 employees and the Dornier 228, with its capacity of 19 passengers, was the largest airliner in its fleet.